hynek/structlog/docs/standard-library.md

 *structlog* comes with a few standard library-specific processors:

+{func}`~structlog.stdlib.render_to_log_args_and_kwargs`:

+: Renders the event dictionary into positional and keyword arguments for `logging.Logger` logging methods.
+  This is useful if you want to render your log entries entirely within `logging`.

 {func}`~structlog.stdlib.render_to_log_kwargs`:

-: Renders the event dictionary into keyword arguments for `logging.log` that attaches everything except the `event` field to the *extra* argument.
-  This is useful if you want to render your log entries entirely within `logging`.
+: Same as above, but does not support passing positional arguments from *structlog* loggers to `logging.Logger` logging methods as positional arguments.
+  *structlog* positional arguments are still passed to `logging` under `positional_args` key of `extra` keyword argument.

 {func}`~structlog.stdlib.filter_by_level`: